Fredfromfrance1980/Section-speciale-Lagrangien-du-modele-VLCC-de-Vronsky/README.md

 - version 3 of the special section dedicated to the Lagrangian of the VLCC speculative cosmological model, which proposes a dynamic re-establishment of the time field through the introduction of the scalar field and three main predictions arising from this formalism: (1) the rotation of galaxies without dark matter, (2) cosmic expansion without cosmological constant, and (3) the attenuation of gravitational waves in time condensation zones.

+- version 4 of the Lagrangian of the VLCC model integrating the dynamics of the entangled time field, unifying cosmic expansion and the inertial memory of matter time.

+- version 5 integrating the latest updates as well as the two speculative laws of cosmic pulsation (LPHD and LCFT)

 ## Author
 Frédérick Vronsky